 Notice of Removal.

 A party filing a notice of removal must give written notice of removal to all adverse parties and must file a copy of the notice of removal with the clerk of the court from which the civil action or proceeding was removed.
-The filing of the notice of removal with the Clerk of this Court will effectuate the removal and the parties may not proceed any further in the other court unless and until this Court remands the case or orders otherwise.
+The filing of the notice of removal with the Clerk of this Court effectuates the removal and parties to that action may not proceed any further in the other court unless and until this Court remands the case or orders otherwise.

 Procedure after Removal.

-The party filing the notice of removal must file or cause to be filed with the Clerk of this Court certified copies of all records and proceedings in the court from which the case was removed.
+The party filing the notice of removal must file with the Clerk of this Court certified copies of all records and proceedings in the court from which the case was removed.
 The removing party bears the expense of obtaining the certified copies and must obtain and file them within 14 days after filing the notice of removal.

 Remand.